magic-FE/create-magic-component/packages/eslint-config-magic-component/README.md

   }
   ```

   That's it!
-You can override the settings from `eslint-config-react-app` by editing the `.eslintrc` file.
+You can override the settings from `eslint-config-magic-component` by editing the `.eslintrc` file.
 Learn more about [configuring ESLint](http://eslint.org/docs/user-guide/configuring) on the ESLint website.